alanthales/ojs-db/README.md

 ## ojs-db
-A JavaScript framework to persist data in browser, mobile phone, cloud or anywhere.
-You define where to write the data through proxies. **100% JavaScript, no binary dependency**.
+A reactive framework to persist data in browser, mobile phone, cloud or anywhere.
+You define where to write the data through proxies, develop offline first apps and more. **100% JavaScript, no binary dependency**.
 Simple API and easy to use.

 ## Installation
 The installation is simple, you can download and linking js files directily in your page: